-Following a survey of sales-related group companies in fiscal 2017, this tool was used to assess the corruption risk at eight production-related group companies in fiscal 2018.
+Following a survey of production-related group companies in fiscal 2018, this tool was used to assess the corruption risk at 30 sales-related group companies in fiscal 2019.
 Issues were identified and analyzed by the secretariat, and feedback on the results was provided in order to promote improvements at the group companies concerned.

-The recent survey revealed some variation between group companies concerning recognition of corruption risk in their own countries based on the Corruption Perceptions Index of Transparency International, use of education opportunities to prevent corruption, and awareness of facilitation payments.
-However, Casio will continue to promote anti-corruption efforts using this mechanism in the future.
+This survey also raises understanding of the corruption risk in one's own country based on the Corruption Perceptions Index of Transparency International, as well as the need for education to prevent corruption and risk analysis and assessment.
+Casio will continue to promote anti-corruption efforts using this mechanism in the future.